[Updated September 9, 2021]

 Located on the Eastern Continental Divide, the state park offers a variety of hiking trails ranging from easy (Black Rock Lake) to strenuous (James Edmonds Backcountry Trail).

-But for those really outstanding views of the Blue Ridge Mountains’ fall colors, you’re going to want to take the Tennessee Rock Trail.
+But for those really outstanding views of the Blue Ridge Mountains’ fall colors, take the Tennessee Rock Trail.

 This 2.2-mile trail guides you through some of the park’s highest forests, giving you spectacular views that span almost 80 miles across Tennessee, North Carolina, and South Carolina.